 One way of preventing elder abuse is by carefully choosing a trusted nursing home facility.
 Factors like money, distance, and available services can all impact your decision-making process, but the time it takes to find the ideal nursing home is certainly worthwhile to ensure the safety and well-being of your loved one.
-Keep reading to learn more about what you should consider when choosing the right nursing home for your loved one in Charleston, WV.
+Keep reading to learn more about what you should consider when choosing a nursing home for your loved one in Charleston, WV.

 Consider the Cost Of Living

 Whether your loved one needs a short-term or a long-term stay, you always want to make sure they’re staying at the best nursing home possible.
 As with all things in life, finances do play a role in determining which facility your senior can move into.
 If they are only in need of short-term care while they recover from a hospital stay, Medicare covers all eligible expenses for the first 20 days of their time in a nursing home.

 If they need long-term care, however, Medicare will not pay anything more than those first 20 days.
 Medicaid will usually take over half of the expenses of an extended or permanent stay at a nursing facility, but they stipulate that the senior must live in a Medicaid nursing home and have at least one roommate.
 Depending on your finances, though, you do have other options available to you.

 Funding a Long-Term Nursing Home Stay